Lamoille Interagency Network for Kids (LINK)

 The Lamoille Interagency Network for Kids (LINK) program, a member of the Vermont Coalition for Runaway and Homeless Youth Programs (VCRHYP), provides strength-based services for youth who are at risk of running away and youth and young adults facing homelessness.

-The LINK program offers crisis intervention, family conflict resolution, case management and temporary shelter for youth and young adults up to age 22.
+The LINK program, in conjunction with Prevention and Stabilization Services for Youth and Families (PSSYF), offers crisis intervention, family conflict resolution, case management and temporary shelter for youth and young adults up to age 22.
 They also offer a summer program for Lamoille Valley youth age 12 and older.

 For more information about LINK, call 888-5229 x137 or click here to email program staff.